 1. Using a hosepipe

 A hosepipe is the easiest way to extend an outdoor water faucet.
-When using a hosepipe, you do not need to take apart the faucet at all if it is a tap.
+When using a hosepipe, you do not need to take apart the faucet if it is a tap.

-All you need is a hose in the same size as the faucet so that it accurately fits into the outdoor spigot.
+All you need is a hose of the same size as the faucet so that it accurately fits into the outdoor spigot.